 Client: The Film and TV charity

-Last year the Film and TV charity put out a survey to discover the state of mental health in our industry.
+In 2019 the Film and TV charity put out a survey to discover the state of mental health in our industry.
 Over 9000 people responded, and the stats were quite shocking in comparison to average working environments.
 This film focuses on 6 respondents subsequent interviews interspersed with stats revealed from the survey.

 The client wanted something cinematic rather than infographic which is why we chose to create 3D characters in simple environments.

 This film was shown to leaders in the industry as part of a think tank and call to action meeting which has seen organisations now pledging to do more to ensure good working environments are encouraged and help given when needed.

 This initiative was called ‘The Whole Picture Program’ and started a series of further campaigns to make the changes so desperately needed.

 Animation Design & Direction:

 Nearly 9 in 10 people working in our industry have experienced a mental health problem.